The HSP Research Foundation is an Australian-based organisation formed in 2005.

 The HSP Research Foundation is an incorporated, registered Australian charity that facilitates and funds research to find an effective treatment.
 The Foundation is also the community hub for HSPers in Australia, creating awareness and providing information, education and support.

-To have effective and affordable treatments available to everyone with HSP everywhere.
+To have treatments available to everyone with HSP everywhere that are highly effective and readily affordable.

 Who We Are